majodev/google-webfonts-helper/README.md

 ### History

-This was originally a prototype, that I've started to get familiar with Angular and Express.
+This service was originally a prototype I've created to get familiar with Angular and Express.
 All magic by [generator-angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack).
 See [my note here](http://ranf.tl/2014/12/23/self-hosting-google-web-fonts/).

-That's all folks.
+Idea originally by Clemens Lang who created an [awesome bash script](https://neverpanic.de/blog/2014/03/19/downloading-google-web-fonts-for-local-hosting/) to download Google fonts in all formats.

 ### Contributing